-I am the author of the suspense novel Blood On His Hands
+I am the author of the suspense novels Blood On His Hands and Kettle of Vultures.

 Blood on His Hands in now available in e-Book format...see the Amazon link to the left to order your downloadable copy for your Kindle today!

 We also have a version available from our friends at Smashwords...Blood on His Hands E-Book from Smashwords

 Thanks for checking me out.
 While you are here take a look around.
 You will find excerpts, reviews, reading guides for book clubs, my blog and other points of interest.
 Also be sure to sign up for my email newsletter to stay up to date.